octocatblain/AirBnB_clone/README.md

 ## Description of the command interpreter

-1. How to start it
-2. How to use it
-3. Examples

 This first step consists of:

-- a custom command-line interface for data management,
+- A custom command-line interface for data management,
-- and the base classes for the storage of this data.
+- The base classes for the storage of this data.

 ## Usage ���